biomchen/biomchen/README.md

-# Welcome to AI / GenAI Hub
+# Welcome to My AI / GenAI Hub

 ### Introduction
 I am a Data Scientist with a PhD in Evolutionary Biology from the Unviersity of Washington, Seattle.
 As a data scientist, I am interested in finding business insight by implementing cutting-edge machine learning techniques and GenAI and building products in different scales to execute actionable recommendations for a variety of businesses.